 - 63. Since 2011 the spending demands and budget pressures the Council has faced have increased at a faster rate: taking 2011/12 as the baseline, the Council's spending pressures increased by £404m over the five years to 2015/16.
 This is forecast to continue in 2016/17 with a further £102m rise.
-While there remains a risk that demand pressures could intensify, the increase next year reflects the need to: - care for an estimated extra 300 vulnerable adults in 2016/17 as Surrey's population ages; - provide 11,500 school places during the 2016-21 MTFP period (5,400 in primary schools and 6,100 in secondary schools) for Surrey's growing number of young children; and - maintain and repair Surrey's highways network, one of the most heavily used in the UK. - 64.
+While there remains a risk that demand pressures could intensify, the increase next year reflects the need to: - care for an estimated extra 1,100 vulnerable adults in 2016/17 as Surrey's population ages (these vulnerable adults are split roughly equally between older people and those aged 18 64; strategies to manage demand are expected to reduce this gross pressure by a little under half); - provide 11,500 school places during the 2016-21 MTFP period (5,400 in primary schools and 6,100 in secondary schools) for Surrey's growing number of young children; and - maintain and repair Surrey's highways network, one of the most heavily used in the UK. - 64.
 Over the same four year period, the Council has mitigated these demand pressures through a programme of efficiencies and savings that has reduced the unit cost of many services.
 Since 2010 the Council has reduced the annual value of expenditure by £396m: an average savings of over £65m every year.
 For 2016/17 further savings have been identified that total £84m.